outgleed/CursedPoems/README.md

 West Vagina | WEST VAGINA, MOUNT THAT MAMA.
 TAKE ME HOME, WITH A GIRL AND A POLE!!!

 Dogs | All these beutiful women, and you wanna go freaky with the dog.

+Eating | Person 1: You are what you eat.
+Person 2: I am human, afterall.